Aston Martin is getting ready for an IPO in London

 The carmaker sold over 5,000 cars in 2017, its best performance in nine years.
 That yielded record revenue of £876 million ($1.1 billion), an increase of nearly 50% over the previous year.

+Financial results for the first half of the year published Wednesday show that momentum has continued.

+Aston Martin said that revenue in the first half was up 8% over the previous year, while profit increased 14%.
+The carmaker said it's on track to deliver as many as 6,400 cars this year.

-Current investors include private equity firm Investindustrial and an investment house based in Kuwait.
-Daimler (DDAIF), the owner of Mercedes-Benz, has a small stake too.
+Its current investors include private equity firm Investindustrial and an investment house based in Kuwait.
+Aston Martin said that Mercedes-Benz owner Daimler (DDAIF), which has a stake of nearly 5%, would remain a shareholder.

 Aston Martin has touted strong sales of the DB11 and special models.
-It also has plans for an SUV.
+It has plans for an SUV, and a new plant will open next year in Wales.